Teryl/heat_mapper/README.md

 If you're using Windows, good job.

-If Mac go fuk yourself.
+If Mac uhh sorry good luck tho.

 ---